satwik77/pyDPP/README.rst

 pyDPP
 =====

 A python package for sampling from determinantal point processes.
 Below are instances of sampling from a bicluster and from a random set of points using pyDPP.
-Refer to examples for more information.
+Refer to examples and references for more information.

 .. raw:: html